CurlyWurly-1/12F675-Development-board/README.md

 The PIC12F675 is an 8 pin PIC microcontroller with 6 GPIO pins.

-This repository is for collecting "C" programs (XC8) that can be used in the MPLAB X IDE to program the PIC12F675 development board as seen in the picture below
+This repository is for collecting "C" programs (XC8) that can be used to program the PIC12F675 development board as seen in the picture below (via the MPLAB X IDE)

 Please note:
+ - The following "C" programs are stored in folder "CODE" of this repository
+   - main_01_LED
+   - main_02_Interupt
+   - main_03_timer
+   - main_04_ADC
 - When you buy this board, you only get what you see in the picture - a development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to this board via its barrel connector.
  - To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the ISCP interface (white housing) via a 6 wire dupont harness.
 See below for more information about this.
  - There are 2 ways to supply regulated 5V to this dev board.
 (N.B.
 There is no power supply regulator onboard - do not exceed 5V)